dequelabs/axe-core/doc/API.md

   - `disableOtherRules` - Disables all rules not included in the `rules` property.
   - `locale` - A locale object to apply (at runtime) to all rules and checks, in the same shape as `/locales/*.json`.
   - `axeVersion` - Set the compatible version of a custom rule with the current axe version.
 Compatible versions are all patch and minor updates that are the same as, or newer than those of the `axeVersion` property.
+  - `disableOtherRules` - Disable all rules not listed in the `rules` parameter.

 **Returns:** Nothing